undera/encarno/README.md

 ## Roadmap

-- binary output writer&reader, including strings externalization
+- binary output writer&reader, including strings externalization, helper tools to translate into human-readable
-- scripting elements in input, whole scripting flow, asserts -
+- scripting elements in input, whole scripting flow, asserts
+- when workers decrease (input exhausted or panics), reflect that in counters
+-
 - http://[::1]:8070/ - should work fine
-- respect `iterations` option from Taurus config, test it -
+- respect `iterations` option from Taurus config, test it
+-
 - unit tests and coverage
 -
 - auto-release process, including pip
 - documentation
+- separate file for health status, with per-line flush?

 ### Parking lot

 - limit len of auto-label for long GET urls
 - udp protocol nib
-- explicit option of shared input.
-To allow processing payload file only once.
 - auto-USL workload
 - option to inject into k8s
     - inject all the files